MannTheAnalyst/Employee-Analysis-with-Excel-Power-BI/README.md

 Where should we put our pilot program?

-Tools: Excel and Power Point
+Tools: Excel Power BI and Power Point

 Techniques: Pivot Table, Power Query, DAX